Forgotten Songs: Artwork concept

 The artwork concept could be comprehended by the artist's words: "The installation explores how Sydney’s fauna has evolved and adapted to co-exist with increased urbanisation – inviting contemplation of the city’s past, its underlying landscape, and the sustainability issues associated with increased urban development."

 Title

 As a result, the artwork's title was selected to celebrate those birds which were living in central Sydney "before they were gradually forced out of the city by European settlement".
 The artist's intention was to return the birds' sounds to the city and make them an important part of city life.

 Installation

 Birdcages

-The artist has used 120 suspended bird cages in the laneway above the Angel Place accompanied by the sound recordings of extinct or threatened bird species of the central Sydney.
+The artist has used 120 suspended bird cages in the laneway above Angel Place accompanied by the sound recordings of extinct or threatened bird species of central Sydney.

 Bird songs

 Recordings are played of the songs of fifty bird species which used to live in the central Sydney area on two audio tracks - day birds and night birds - with "a calendared sequence of triggers that progressively allows for longer days in summer and longer nights in winter".
 Some of these birds songs can still be heard on the city margins but not in central Sydney.
 Based on investigations of doctor Richard Major in regards to the city soil types and examining Australian Museum collection of bird skins, a list of 50 species of both diurnal and nocturnal birds was provided.
 Consequently, the sound files of those 50 species were gathered by the wildlife recordist, Fred van Gessel.